-Note: The dates and order of topics outlined below may be subject to change at the instructor's discretion throughout the term (and likely will change!).
-The detailed course schedule and weekly reading list on Moodle will be updated regularly and should be referred to throughout the course.
+Note: The dates and order of topics outlined in this schedule may be subject to change at the instructor's discretion throughout the term (and likely will change!).
+Any changes will be communicated in advance via Moodle and/or in class.